joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 Instead of mixing control logic into components as is often encountered in React based systems, Om Next moves all state management into a router abstraction.
-Components declaratively request data (application) from the router.
-In additions, components do not mutate application state, instead they request application state transitions and the router will apply the state changes.
+Components declaratively request data (reads) from the router.
+In additions, components do not mutate application state, instead they request application state transitions (mutations) and the router will apply the state changes.

 Applications designed in this way make it trivial to introduce custom stores like DataScript without touching or changing any components.
 In